MUCollective/multiverse/README.md

 in the current active R environment (i.e. the same environment that regular R code blocks are executed in — the R Global Environment).
 Thus, the result of the default analysis is always accessible to the user.
-The output of an executed code chunk (text or visualization) is displayed immediately below it, mimicking notebook code chunks
+The output of an executed code chunk (text or visualisation) is displayed immediately below it, mimicking notebook code chunks

     ```{multiverse label = default-m-3, inside = M}